nsrau/azure-docs.it-it/articles/storage/blobs/storage-lifecycle-management-concepts.md

 # PowerShell automatically sets BlobType as “blockblob” because it is the only available option currently
 $filter = New-AzStorageAccountManagementPolicyFilter -PrefixMatch ab,cd

-#Create a new fule object
+#Create a new rule object
 #PowerShell automatically sets Type as “Lifecycle” because it is the only available option currently
 $rule1 = New-AzStorageAccountManagementPolicyRule -Name Test -Action $action -Filter $filter